Code-Institute-Submissions/TeachFlow/testing.md

     * Multiple content is featured including flashcards, a song lesson and a memory game.
     * A 'Farmyard Animal' theme is used to create a realistic class lesson.
     * The class lesson is focused on improving vocabulary, pronounciation & grammer.
+    * Each section of the lesson includes duration recommendations.
+    * The screenshot below shows the 'Flashcard' section of 'Classtime'.

     ![Classtime content](assets/images/readme_files/classtimeeng.png)

 * I would like to be able to sign up to a newsletter.
     * A newsletter signup option is offered on the contact us form.
+    * The screenshot below shows the signup option.

     ![Newsletter signup](assets/images/readme_files/newslettersignup.png)

 ### Browser Compatibility